vimtaai/mdss/README.md

 **MDSS** is a small CSS code to render [Markdown](https://en.wikipedia.org/wiki/Markdown) documents beautifully both in browsers and in print.
 You can create your own builds for both screen and print or a single build for both media.

 To create a production build run the `npm run build` command.
-Individual *screen* and *print* builds can be created with the `npm run build-screen` and `npm run build-print` commands.
+This will create a *combined* stylesheet with both *screen* and *print* styles.
+Individual *screen* and *print* builds can be created with the `npm run build:screen` and `npm run build:print` commands.
+The `npm run build:all` command creates all three files.
+Development versions (non-compressed) are also available by putting the `-dev` suffix to any build command.

 ## Extras